scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

-It describes the simulation and its *history* field is the list of container images that have been built each time that the project source code changed.
+It describes the simulation and its *history* field is the list of container images that have been built each time that the project source code changes.
 The container is setup directly from the source code of the simulation.
 We also propose a container model that is as simple as shown in the Table :ref:`containertable`.